jackdobinson/aopp_obs_toolchain/USAGE.md

 * A subset of the components, assuming components are ordered by decending magnitude of eigenvalue, is chosen via:
   - Starting with 25% of the way through the components, as the components with the largest eigenvalues are likely to be made up of the main signal
   - Ending with 75% of the way through the components, as the components with the smallest eigenvalues are likely to be made up of noise.
-* For each component in the chosen subset, the number of standard deviations a pixel is away from the median is calculated (called the `component_badness_map`)
+* For each component in the chosen SSA subset, the number of standard deviations a pixel is away from the mean of it's region is calculated (called the `component_badness_map`)
+  -  The "region" of a pixel is defined in the following way.
+A pixel's region is it's brightness class (a pixel is a member of one of three brightness thresholds (background, midground, foreground)), and all pixels of it's brightness class within N/8 from the pixel, where N is the largest x or y dimension of the image.
 * The `component_badness_map`s for the chosen subset are averaged together to create the `badness_map` heuteristic.

 #### Module Arguments ####